 How long does skin glue stay on for?

 Skin glue is applied as a liquid or paste to the edges of the wound and takes only a few minutes to set.
-It typically peels off itself in 5 to 7 days.
+It typically peels off by itself in 5 to 7 days.

 What is good advice to give to patients who have had their wound skin glued?